iMac and eMac Index

-All this and a lower price than the earlier iMacs had, US$1,199.
+All this at a lower price than the earlier iMacs had, US$1,199.

 For the record, Apple only refers to this as the iMac 266.
-However, iMac Rev. C is a name commonly applied to the 266 MHz iMac.
+However, iMac Rev. C is a name commonly applied to it.

 The iMac's firmware is stored on the same card that holds the CPU and memory chips.
 If firmware hasn't been updated and your iMac is acting up, swapping the CPU card from a known working iMac will usually fix things.
 Then update the firmware in the other iMac.